progit/progit/az/01-introduction/01-chapter1.markdown

 ### Installing on Windows ###

 Installing Git on Windows is very easy.
 The msysGit project has one of the easier installation procedures.
-Simply download the installer exe file from the Google Code page, and run it:
+Simply download the installer exe file from the GitHub page, and run it:

 	http://msysgit.github.com/